spthm/roe-comp-guide/compiling libraries.md

     # For runtime linking to shared library files, i.e. lib*.so files.
     # Equivalent to linking with -R $HOME/local/lib, but fragile: if any
-    # -R flags are set THIS WILL BE IGNORED!!!
+    # -R flags are set THIS WILL BE IGNORED!
     # NOTE: If this path ever changes, all code relying on shared library
     # files will need to be recompiled (actually just have its rpath changed)
     export LD_RUN_PATH="$HOME/local/lib:$LD_RUN_PATH"